Dennis Cassinelli: The remarkable story of Charlie Parkhurst

 During the early days of the Comstock Lode, before the railroads were built, the preferred method of transportation for passengers and small freight was by stagecoach.
 These sturdy coaches, drawn by teams of four or six horses, followed the rough and treacherous mountain roads taking people, baggage, mail, gold and newspapers to every community in western Nevada and eastern California.

-These things being said, I will tell a few things about the interesting stage driver known as Charlie Parkhurst.
-Born in 1817 in New Hampshire, Charlie spent his early years working with horses in stables and learning to become a stagecoach driver.
-When shoeing a horse one day, Charlie was badly injured when the horse kicked him in the face, causing him to lose the sight of one eye.
-From that time on, he wore a patch over the eye and often was called One Eyed Charlie.
+Now I will tell a few things about an interesting driver known as Charlie Parkhurst, born in 1817 in New Hampshire.
+Charlie spent his early years working with horses, stables and learning to become a stagecoach driver.
+When shoeing a horse one day, Charlie was badly injured when the horse kicked him in the face, causing him to lose the sight in one eye.
+From that time on, he sometimes wore a patch over the eye and was often called One Eyed Charlie.
 He kept pretty much to himself and traveled from place to place for several years learning his trade.
-Wherever he went, Charlie seemed to move on before anyone got to know him well.
+Wherever he went, Charlie seemed to move on before anyone got to know him very well.
 It was as if he had a secret he was trying to keep from everyone.

-Charley did indeed have a secret he believed might prevent him from becoming the highly respected stagecoach driver he wanted to be.
-What he failed to tell employers wherever he worked was he was not a man at all, but a woman who loved driving the stage so much, she disguised herself as a man.
+Charlie did indeed have a secret that he believed might prevent him from from becoming the highly respected stagecoach driver he wanted to be.
+What he failed to tell his employers wherever he worked was that he was not a man at all, but a woman who loved driving the stage so much, she disguised herself as a man.
 The clever disguise worked well, for few people knew the secret until the day she died.
 Her disfigured face helped disguise her appearance.

 Charlie Parkhurst arrived in San Francisco in 1850, and started driving for stage lines throughout the California gold rush country.
-She worked for the Pioneer Line until it was taken over by Wells Fargo in 1866.
-She learned to drink, chew tobacco, smoke cigars, utter profanity and fit in with the other stage drivers despite her small stature and the lady-like hands she kept covered with her driving gloves.
+She worked for the Pioneer Stage Line until it was taken over by Wells Fargo in 1866.
+She learned to drink, chew tobacco, smoke cigars, use profanity and fit in with other stage drivers despite her small stature and the lady like hands she kept covered with her riding gloves.
 For the next 15 years she earned the reputation as one of the finest stagecoach drivers in the West.

-Once when a notorious road agent named Sugarfoot attempted to rob Charlie’s stage, she cracked her whip defiantly and the horses bolted away.
+Once, when a notorious road agent named Sugarfoot attempted to rob Charlie’s stage, she cracked her whip defiantly and the horses bolted away.
 She began firing her six shooter at the gang and raced away without loss or injury.
 Later, Sugarfoot was found dead at the scene with a fatal bullet wound in his stomach.
-In appreciation of her bravery, Wells Fargo gave Parkhurst a solid gold watch and chain.
+In appreciation for her bravery, Wells Fargo gave Parkhurst a solid gold watch with chain.
 Another time, as Charley braked the stagecoach down Carson Pass, the lead horses stumbled off the road.
-The jolt threw Charley from the coach and despite being dragged, she held the reins to bring the coach to a safe stop.
+The jolt threw Charley from the coach and despite being dragged, she held the reins to bring the coach to a stop.